 9. Learn power search operators.

 Search is easy in Gmail—you just search, right?
-Well, of course, Gmail power users have a few additional tricks up their sleeves.
+Well, of course, power users have a few additional tricks for Gmail up their sleeves.
 Gmail search supports several search operators, which modify how you’re searching to get you the messages you’re looking for faster.
 For example, you can type “from:” to specify a sender, use “-” to remove messages from your result, or search for messages with an attachment using “has: attachment.”
 Make sure to check out the link to get a full list of the operators available.

 10. Change the display density.